beyond-the-library/beyond-the-library.github.io/index.md

 On the Discover Page, the user can filter study spots by certain criteria (i.e. all study spots that are outdoors ) using the dropdown menu options.
 Pressing the "clear" button will reset the filter and show all study spots .
 Below each study spot card are comments posted by logged in users.
+The image of each card has a clickable link to its location page.

 ![](images/discover.png)
 [Live Version of Discover Page](http://beyond-the-library.meteorapp.com/#/discovery)